Fengyee/fengyee.github.io/content/authors/Haoan Feng/_index.md

 During the BEng and MPhil at [Hong Kong University of Science and Technology](https://hkust.edu.hk/), Haoan Feng is gratefully advised by [Prof. Long Quan](https://www.cse.ust.hk/~quan/) in 3D computer graphics and vision.
 Currently, Haoan Feng is gratefully advised by [Prof. Leila De Floriani](https://users.umiacs.umd.edu/~deflo/), working on the interdisciplinary fields of computer vision and geospatial data analysis.

 **Please reach out to collaborate 😆!**

+> "Great things in business are never done by one person; they're done by a team of people."    — Steve Jobs